renoise/tools/Tools/com.renoise.xStream.xrnx/docs/coding_intro.md

 ## A new model, a new `main`

+As it was mentioned in the [introduction](), streaming works thanks to output being written just ahead of the playback.
+And the part which is reponsible for writing the output is called the 'main' method.

+So, to create a new main method, we need to create a new model.
-To create a new model, follow these steps:
+That's not hard, just follow these steps:

 1. Click the '+' button in the model toolbar to show the 'Create/Import' dialog.
 2. Next, select 'Create from scratch (empty)'